Emiliano26-lang/imer/README.md

 - Rasterized at sizes below 12px, some stems—like the horizontal center of "E", "F", or vertical center of "m"—are drawn with two semi-opaque pixels instead of one solid.
 This is because we "prioritize" (optimize for) higher-density rasterizations.
 If we move these stems to an off-center position—so that they can be drawn sharply at e.g. 11px—text will be less legible at higher resolutions.

-Inter is a [variable font](https://rsms.me/inter/#variable) and is in addition also distributed as a set of traditional distinct font files in the following styles:
+Inter is a [variable font](https://rsms.me/inter/#variable) and is in addition also distributed as a set of traditional distinct font files in the following styles, from Thin to Extra Black Italic:

 | Roman (upright) name | Italic name          | Weight
 | -------------------- | -------------------- | ------------